Roseola is an infection characterized by a sudden onset of high fever followed by a rash. The infection usually ends on its own without complications.

 The doctor will ask about symptoms and medical history.
 A physical exam will be done.
 Usually other tests are not needed.
 Often, there is a history of other children with roseola in the community.

-Talk to your doctor about how to bring the fever down through:
+Talk to the doctor about how to bring the fever down through:

 Call your doctor if your child has a seizure and/or the fever persists.